sessionstar/oopsla20-artifact/README.md

 times as the protocol length increases, and no significant changes in the execution times.

 **Note:** The result in the paper run the experiments under a network of latency of 0.340ms (64 bytes ping), while the script runs the examples in the same docker container.

-**TODO: Running remotely**

 ---
 #### <a name="benchmark-table-2"></a> 2.2 Run and verify the examples listed in Table 2 (Section 5.4).